 This article does not cover HID nor LED HEADLAMP lamp substitutions, although I DO discuss them a little bit.
-I believe that LED headlamps are NOT at all ready for prime time; and there are plenty of problems in using HID headlamps, particularly with turn-on times, when going from low to high beam and the high beam is HID.
+I believe that LED headlamps are NOT quite ready for prime time; and there are plenty of problems in using HID headlamps, particularly with turn-on times, when going from low to high beam and the high beam is HID.
 There are also reflector and focusing problems that are severe.
 The stock reflector and lens are not OK for HID conversions of just the LAMP!
 There ARE now some conversions for HID that are adjustable, and work somewhat better.
 This section still applies, as of review date 09/14/2014.

 see article 24B, that discusses the headlight relay, the internal

 the handlebars switch, and how they all work together.
 It is NOT so simple,